-- NDCs and implementation tools shaping the post-Paris scenario: Natalie Harms, Energy Research Centre of the Netherlands (ECN)
+- NDCs and implementation tools shaping the post-Paris scenario with Natalie Harms, Energy Research Centre of the Netherlands (ECN)

-- Developing gender-responsive mitigation actions: Eric Zusman, Institute for Global Environmental Studies (IGES)
+- Developing gender-responsive mitigation actions with Eric Zusman, Institute for Global Environmental Studies (IGES)

-- Gender mainstreaming and identification of national climate change priorities in Peru: Carmen Arias, Ministry of Foreign Affairs, Peru
+- Gender mainstreaming and identification of national climate change priorities in Peru with Carmen Arias, Ministry of Foreign Affairs, Peru

 The Gender Equality for Climate Change Opportunities (GECCO)* initiative is a five-year program launched by USAID and IUCN in 2014.
 GECCO’s overall goal is to leverage advancements in women’s empowerment and gender equality through, and for, the benefit of climate change and development outcomes.
 Through its series of webinars, GECCO aims at increasing knowledge and sensitization of key stakeholders in the energy and mitigation sectors as a means to advance women’s empowerment.